« Back to Glossary

 This growth is attributed to cloud analytics’ ability to drive business growth and scalability.
 The technology enables organizations to process, analyze and interpret large volumes of data quickly and efficiently.
 It allows businesses to scale their computing resources up or down based on their needs to accommodate sudden increases in data processing requirements.
 Cloud analytics can quickly adapt to workload changes without significant upfront investments.

 Providers offer high-performance cloud computing solutions, which are crucial for complex analytical tasks.
 These solutions enable businesses to make real-time decisions based on the most current information available.
 Cloud analytics can lead to cost savings as businesses can allocate their capital where it’s most needed while still having the ability to grow.
 This can help businesses optimize their resources and reduce overall expenses.
-Cloud-based analytics platforms offer data protection, scalability and flexibility, which can help businesses maintain the security and integrity of their data.

 Healthcare: The healthcare industry uses cloud analytics platforms to provide personalized treatment, patient admissions prediction and practice process optimization for better management.
 The industry is also using big data and analytics usage for patient segmentation and clinical research optimization.